Moving Messages to Local Storage

 - You can now begin moving folders from the "Mailbox ‐ Your Name" list into this folder by simply clicking and dragging.
 If you want, you can create Subfolders in the "Personal Folders" folder first.
 If you are moving a folder with a great deal of information, please be patient as it moves.

 Note: Please remember that the "Personal Folders" folder data is now on this machine only.
-You will not have access to this folder from Outlook Web Access (OWA).
+You will not have access to this folder from Outlook on the Web (OWA).